taburetkin/bbmn-extend/src/utils/README.md

 ### getter: `function`
 should return value to be compared
-will be applied to each argument to extract compare value `this` is equal to given argument and also two arguments passed: `model` and `view`
+will be applied to each argument to extract compare value
+`this` is equal to given argument and also two arguments passed: `model` and `view`
 > getter(model, view)

+### getter: `[function, function, ...]`
+does multiple compare of `a` and `b` by given array of getters.
+if getter returns '0' then next getter applied.

 ### usage:
 ````javascript